jclgoodwin/notes.joshuagoodw.in/pages/arts-spring.md

 Mostly just remembering things from the previous term.

-One speck of interest: one feature/property of a real-time system that I probably wouldn't think of immediately is support for aritmetic.
+One speck of interest: one feature/property of a real-time system that I probably wouldn't think of immediately is support for arithmetic.

 ## 12. Asynchronous transfer of control